 Starting a Club

-A student forming a club or organization must register the group with the Student Programs Office.
+15.1 Starting a Club: A student forming a club or organization must register the group with Student Life using the online resources provided at www.callutheran.edu/clubs.
 The registration materials consist of:

-- Club and Organization Budget Request Form if appropriate.
+- Club and Publication Budget Form, if appropriate.

 Club Guidelines and University Recognition

 15.2 Rules for University Recognition: A club or publication must follow certain policies in order to be recognized.
 Among the policies for University approval, the club or publication must be approved by Student Life and the ASCLU Senate.
 Considerations include, but are not limited to: legal and risk assessment related to club activities, alignment with the University mission and purpose, and the opportunity for all CLU traditional undergraduate students to actively participate in and join any club.
 Once a club or publication is approved and officially recognized by the University, the club is eligible for various privileges, including campus postings (in accordance with the University policy on Publicity), room reservations, and use of various campus resources.

 15.3 Maintaining Status: In order to maintain club or publication status, groups must adhere to the following:

 - Each club or publication must have formal approval by Student Life and the ASCLU Senate.